nathancahill/flask-inputs/README.md

 The Flask-Inputs project has three goals:

- - Incoming request data validation
+ - Validate incoming request data
  - Seperate inputs and business logic
- - Error message responses
+ - Better error messages

-### Incoming request data validation
+### Validate incoming request data

 No matter how complete Flask test coverage is, publicly facing routes are exposed to a number of external inputs that accept semi-arbitrary data, like these: